YuWVandy/yuwang.github.io/_teaching/2015-spring-teaching-2.md

 <br>

-This is the course webpage for Advanced Machine Learning.
+This is the course webpage for Graph

-## Instructor

-Matthew Berger

-email: <a href="mailto:matthew.berger@vanderbilt.edu">matthew.berger@vanderbilt.edu</a><br>

-Office: Sony building, Rm 4028

-Office hours: TR 2:00-3:00

-## Lectures

-MW 3:35-4:50pm, FGH 129

-## Syllabus

-Go [here](/teaching/aml/fall2023/syllabus) for the syllabus.

-## Schedule
-{% include teaching/aml/fall2023/schedule.html %}